GLOBAL MARKETS-Oil prices rally, boosting world stocks

 * Vegemite returns to local ownership for first time since 1926

-* Focus shifting to Thursday's ECB meeting (Adds close of European bond, stock markets; oil settlement)
+* Focus shifting to Thursday's ECB meeting (Updates with U.S. market openings, changes dateline, previous LONDON)

 By Caroline Valetkevitch

-NEW YORK, March 9 Oil prices resumed a month-long rally on Wednesday, helping to lift world stock markets, while bond prices weakened ahead of this week's European Central Bank meeting.
+NEW YORK, March 9 Oil prices resumed their recent climb on Wednesday, helping to lift world stock markets, while bond prices weakened ahead of this week's European Central bank meeting.

-Brent moved back above $40 a barrel on speculation the world's largest exporters would agree this month to freeze production and help reduce the largest global build in crude oil in years.
+Brent moved back above $40 a barrel on speculation that the world's largest exporters could agree this month to freeze production and help erode the largest global build in crude in years.

-U.S. stocks were moderately higher, with gains in the S&P 500 led by a 1.7 percent jump in the S&P energy index.
+U.S. stocks were moderately higher in morning trading, with gains in the S&P 500 led by a 1.9-percent jump in the S&P energy index.

-MSCI's all-country world stock index gained 0.21 percent, while in Europe, the pan-regional FTSEurofirst 300 index closed 0.45 percent higher.
+MSCI's all-country world stock index was up 0.2 percent, while in Europe, the pan-regional FTSEurofirst 300 index gained 0.4 percent.

-The biggest weekly draw in U.S. gasoline in almost two years persuaded traders that energy demand was improving despite crude stockpiles at record highs.
+Oil prices are boosting stocks, said Peter Cardillo, chief market economist at First Standard Financial in New York.

-The U.S. Energy Information Administration said stockpiles rose 3.9 million barrels to nearly 522 million barrels, as predicted by analysts in a Reuters poll.
+"The market is probably going to have an upward bias for most of the session as investors await the ECB (decision) tomorrow."

 Traders expect the ECB on Thursday to cut its deposit rate by at least 10 basis points and expand its asset-buying program.